 The TaxSlayer Bowl is truly more than a football game.
-December 27 through January 2 provides a week full of parties, activities and attractions for fans of all ages.
-All of the excitement comes to a head on January 2 at EverBank Field as one of America’s most exciting bowl games gets underway.
+TaxSlayer Bowl Week provides a week full of parties, activities and attractions for fans of all ages.
+All of the excitement comes to a head on December 31st at EverBank Field as one of America’s most exciting bowl games gets underway.

 How exciting?
 The game has showcased many of college football’s biggest names including Heisman Trophy winners George Rogers, Pat Sullivan, Earl Campbell, and John David Crow.
 Outstanding players such as Dan Marino, Thurman Thomas, Archie Manning, Larry Csonka, and Peyton Manning are also part of the TaxSlayer Bowl Bowl Mystique.
 The Bowl has also featured many of America’s best coaches including Bobby Bowden, Steve Spurrier, and Vince Dooley.

 The story goes that Maurice Cherry looked out his Main Street office window the week after Christmas 1944 and found Jacksonville exceedingly dull and lifeless.
 His observation was neither unique nor new.
-What grew out of it was.
-The Gator Bowl and 70 years of Jacksonville tradition.
+What grew out of it was – The Gator Bowl and 70 years of Jacksonville tradition.
 Since the winter carnivals at the turn of the century, Jacksonville business and civic leaders had sought ways to liven up the dead business and social season after the Christmas holidays.
-Ever football had been tried.
 Touring professional teams featuring Red Grange and Ernie Nevers had been New Year’s box-office duds in the 1920s.
-Mayor John Alsop tried to begin a Jacksonville bowl game in the 1930s.
-However, the end of World War II offered an opportunity to try again.
+Mayor John Alsop had tried to begin a Jacksonville bowl game in the 1930s but was unsuccessful.
+The 1940s and the end of World War II offered an opportunity to try again.

 Sports-hungry America was coming home from war.
 Bowl games sprouted overnight like mushrooms on the lawn.
 Cherry and a handful of fellow businessmen decided to try the football attraction again.
 Opportunity beckoned and so did its handmaiden, uncertainty.
 Local sportscaster Al Jennings broached the idea of a Jacksonville bowl game to the Downtown Lions Club in late October 1945.
 Between Thanksgiving and Christmas the Lions tried to put together a deal, and a bowl.